Navid200/xDrip/docs/Nightscout/VirtualMachine.md

 ## Google Cloud Virtual Machine
 [Google Cloud Nightscout](./GoogleCloud.md) >> Virtual Machine

+In this guide, we will create a free virtual machine in our [Google project](./NS_GCProject.md).
+For additional assistance, a video clip on this page may be helpful.
+The process should take approximately 5 minutes to complete.

+---

-### WARNING!
+### ⚠️ WARNING!
-The virtual machine you create here is intended solely for hosting Nightscout.
-Do not use it for banking, trading, development, writing, shopping, web browsing, or any other activities that you may typically perform on your personal or work computer.
+The virtual machine you create here is exclusively for hosting Nightscout.
+Do **not** use it for banking, trading, development, writing, shopping, web browsing, or any other personal or work-related activities.
 <br/>

-Here, we will create a free virtual machine in our [Google project](./NS_GCProject.md).
-For additional assistance, there is a video clip on this page that might be helpful if the instructions are not clear.
-The process should take approximately 3 minutes to complete.

 Go to dashboard.
 Select "Compute Engine".
 Select the "VM instances" tab in the left pane if it's not already selected.